Board-Level AI Governance · Independent Advisory

-Founded by Ivan Roche — former CTO & COO · 25+ years across insurance, aviation, financial services · 30+ expert network engagements in AI governance
+Dr. Ivan Roche FRSS FRSA MInstP · Former CTO & COO · 25+ years across insurance, aviation, financial services · 50+ GLG & Guidepoint expert engagements · Lloyd's of London AI Governance Working Paper

-When context collapses — a regulatory inquiry, a customer lawsuit, a media investigation — you discover that governance exists only in retrospect.
-DORA, the EU AI Act, FCA SM&CR require evidence that decisions were defensible at the moment they occurred.
-Post-hoc documentation does not satisfy this requirement.
+DORA, the EU AI Act, and FCA SM&CR require contemporaneous proof that decisions were defensible at the moment they occurred.
+Post-hoc documentation does not satisfy that requirement.

 The scrutiny standard